ravindrabharathi/tf_utils/README.md

 ```

 #### Note :
-if you need to use tensorflow2 on colab , you may use the following code to select tf2 on colab
+In order to use tensorflow2 on colab , you may use the following code to select tf2 on colab
 ```
 from __future__ import absolute_import, division, print_function, unicode_literals